Eucharis (fiction)

-Eucharis, who does not appear in Greek mythology, was one of the nymph Calypso's attendants in Fénelon's novel Les Aventures de Télémaque (1699).
-In Fénelon's modern prose epic, an improvisation upon Homeric themes, Telemachus while searching for his father, Odysseus, has been shipwrecked on Ogygia, Calypso's island, and there has fallen in love with Eucharis but must leave her, dutifully to pursue his quest.
+Eucharis, who does not appear in Greek mythology, was one of the nymph Calypso's attendants in Fénelon's novel Les Aventures de Télémaque (1699), a modern prose epic which incorporates Homeric themes.
+In the novel, Telemachus is shipwrecked on Calypso's island Ogygia while searching for his father Odysseus, and there falls in love with Eucharis before leaving her to continue the search for his father.